max-hill/virus-project/readme.md

 BHV5 is so great that the other parts of the tree are too small.
 Indeed, going in to the file `BHV1-plus-BHV5-outgroup-alignment.fasta.treefile` we see the edge length for BHV5 is 0.3570603406 whereas we have many other edges on the order of 0.00001.
-In order to clearly show these we will edite the treefile to change the edge length of BHV5 from 0.3570603406 to .01.
+In order to clearly show these we will edit the treefile to change the edge length of BHV5 from 0.3570603406 to .01.
 To do this run the following command from the `data/` directory:

 `sed --regexp-extended 's/BHV5:0.[0-9]+/BHV5:0.01/' BHV1-plus-BHV5-outgroup-alignment.fasta.treefile > BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile`

+This will produce a new file, called

+`BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile`

+that will be sufficient for now.
 Alternatively, this edit can be done manually, but make sure to save the edited treefile as

 `BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile`

+so you don't overwrite the original treefile.

 Next, we open this edited file with FigTree.
 We export the file in svg and pdf format to the `analysis/figtree/` directory with the following names: